 There is also a great female show and sale which takes place in the middle of October.
 This also brings buyers from all over Europe.

-The HCS Autumn Show & Sale in Oban is on the 13th & 14th October 2019.
+The HCS Spring Show & Sale in Oban is on the 9th & 10th February 2020.
 Entry forms are not available as yet but information updates will be on the HCS website and facebook page.

 Highland cattle, famous for their shaggy coats of thick flowing red hair and large horns, are well suited to the sparse hill grounds of western Scotland where they originated.
 The breed has a long and distinguished ancestry in Argyll and some of the best examples of the breed are from Argyll and the Islands.